 But perhaps the best reason to visit in the spring is to avoid dealing with all the people that flock to the park during the hight of summer.
 Yosemite Valley can have bumper-to-bumper traffic in the busiest months, so go in April or May to beat the crowds.

-When To Go: Tioga Road and Glacier Point Road generally open sometime during the month of May.
+WHEN TO GO: Tioga Road and Glacier Point Road generally open sometime during the month of May.
 If you want to see more than just the valley, make sure to time your trip with the roads opening up.

-Pro Trip: Wilderness permits are required year-round for backcountry camping – but reservations aren’t needed from November through April.
+Wilderness permits are required year-round for backcountry camping – but reservations aren’t needed from November through April.
 If it’s a particularly warm spring April can be a fantastic time to take advantage of backpacking in Yosemite without all the red tape.
 For more information, check out my Complete Guide To Backpacking In Yosemite.

 3. Highland Rim and Cumberland Plateau, Tennessee

 The Highland Rim is a large geographic area in Tennessee that includes several state parks known for their waterfalls.
-Spring is the best time to visit, since the combination of snowmelt and spring showers makes the area especially lush and vibrant.
+Spring is the best time to visit since the combination of snowmelt and spring showers makes the area especially lush and vibrant.
 There are also plenty of cliffs and gorges due to the region’s unique Appalachian geology.

 The Highland Rim is easily accessible from Nashville and surrounds the city on all sides.
 You can book a cabin or campground for an overnight stay, or choose from dozens of outdoor activities like biking, caving, boating, and rock climbing.

-When To Go: We visited the waterfalls in Tenessee at the end of April and it was perfect.
+WHEN TO GO: We visited the waterfalls in Tenessee at the end of April and it was perfect.
 Waterfalls like Cummins Falls (shown above), were so full that I’ve actually had people who have only been in the summer question whether the photos are real.
 Plus, it was warm enough outside to enjoy it!

-Pro Tip: We drove through Tenessee as part of a much larger road trip across the southern United States.
+We drove through Tenessee as part of a much larger road trip across the southern United States.
 In general, The South is a great place to be in the spring.
 Warm weather, wildflowers, and hikes are typically accessible much earlier in the season than their western counterparts.
 And the weather is warm but not too hot or humid yet.

 4. Sedona, Arizona